 HR managers around the world are well aware of the complexities – and the importance – of effective payroll management.
 In China the situation gets more complicated not only due to the lack of familiarity with tax regulations and labor laws, but also because of specific local regulations in different provinces.
 Needless to say, noncompliance with Chinese laws leads to serious consequences.

-Many international companies prefer outsourcing payroll management to a reliable and proficient service provider.
+Many international companies prefer outsourcing payroll management to a reliable and proficient service provider (employer of record).
 At PTL Group, we want to provide you with a short summary of Chinese payroll components.

 Taxation & social benefits